“You know Bobby Kennedy was killed there?”

 “Just learning the business.”

 “Really.
-I didn’t know it had been published.”
+I didn’t know it was published.”
 I know Seth will be pleased.
 I had totally forgotten him.

 “Yeah.
 We got a check.
 Mike wasn’t happy he didn’t know about it.”